Throughout 2018 and 2019, Prostate Scotland ran an initiative ‘Pull your finger out’ to help raise awareness of prostate disease.

 Prostate disease and prostate cancer are little known about.
 A recent survey showed that over half of all men are unclear on where their prostate is, and over 50% of men over the age of 55 were unaware of the main symptoms of prostate disease.
 We need to change this!
 Especially as it’s such a common problem with almost 1 in 2 men being affected by prostate disease at some point in their life.
 Prostate cancer is now the most common cancer in men in Scotland with one in ten men at risk of it – and latest NHS projections suggest that the incidence is set to increase by 35% in the next 10 years to 2027.
 The better news is that the survival rate from prostate cancer is increasing and now more than 80% of men in Scotland are surviving it- we are working to increase the survival rate even further.

-Our awareness TV advert has been running in prime time and day time slots on STV.
+Our awareness TV advert ran in prime time and day time slots on STV.
 These adverts have been broadcast throughout February, and during prostate cancer awareness month in March.

-Our awareness radio advert (below) has been broadcast on several local radio stations in Scotland, including Moray Firth Radio, Northsound 2, Rock Sport Radio and Tay AM, also throughout February and March.
+Our awareness radio advert (below) was broadcast on several local radio stations in Scotland, including Moray Firth Radio, Northsound 2, Rock Sport Radio and Tay AM, also throughout February and March.

 A key aspect of our ‘Pull your finger out’ initiative is to encourage greater early diagnosis as early diagnosis is often more likely to lead to successful treatment.
 Our initiative is aimed at raising awareness of the signs and symptoms of prostate disease, and to encourage men who recognise the signs and symptoms to get checked.
 We also want to ensure that prostate disease and prostate cancer are better known and no longer not talked about.